Katsumi-Yoshikawa/AutoFish_audio/README.md

 ## Permissions

-AutoFish_backend requires macOS Accessibility permission to send keyboard events.
+AutoFish_audio requires macOS Accessibility permission to send keyboard events.
 When using BlackHole or another fallback loopback device, macOS may also require microphone/audio input permission because the loopback device is exposed to apps through the audio input permission model.

 See [Permissions](docs/PERMISSIONS.md) for details.

 ## Safety Boundary

-AutoFish_backend does not read, inspect, or modify the selected target application's memory, data, settings, or files.
+AutoFish_audio does not read, inspect, or modify the selected target application's memory, data, settings, or files.
 It uses public macOS APIs for audio capture and keyboard event delivery.

 Keyboard events are synthetic events.
 Some applications may ignore them, treat them differently from physical keyboard input, or restrict background delivery.
-AutoFish_backend does not attempt to bypass application security, anti-cheat, anti-bot, or automation detection systems.
+AutoFish_audio does not attempt to bypass application security, anti-cheat, anti-bot, or automation detection systems.

 See [Limitations](docs/LIMITATIONS.md) before using or modifying the app.